jmihaljevic04/spring-boot-demo/README.md

 Example commands:

 1. `mvn -B -Darguments=-DskipTests release:prepare release:clean` remove _SNAPSHOT_ suffix, tag with current versions,
-   push it to repo, set new development version (increment path and add suffix) and also push it to repo. `clean` cleans utility auto-generated files
+   push it to repo, set new development version (increment patch and add suffix) and also push it to repo. `clean` cleans utility auto-generated files
 2. next command would be `mvn release:perform` but that is still in **TODO** due to setting up artifact repository